 Where Via fits in

-If you’re applying to dozens of BDR roles and not hearing back, the problem likely isn’t you as a person or your abilities, but rather whether your background and skills align with what those companies are looking for.
+If you're applying to dozens of BDR roles and not hearing back, the problem likely isn't you or your abilities, but rather whether your background and skills align with what those companies are looking for.

-Via helps you find roles that match your background and goals.
-That means less wasted time and more interviews that actually go somewhere.
+Via helps you find roles that are relevant to your skills and background.
+That means less wasted time and more interviews that actually land.

 It's free to use.
 And it's built to surface roles that make sense for you, not just what's trending.